endlessm/endless-sdk-flatpak/README.md

 This project uses reproducible builds, which means any commit in the endless-sdk-flatpak repository should always produce the same build output regardless of when it is built.
 To release a change in the Endless SDK, including changes in separate repositories such as [eos-knowledge-lib](https://github.com/endlessm/eos-knowledge-lib/) or [libdmodel](https://github.com/endlessm/libdmodel), you must create a new release of endless-sdk-flatpak.

 First, use `bst track` to update the references for included code, telling buildstream to use the newest commit from the tracked git branches.
 For example, if you wish to include a change to eos-knowledge-lib, you can use `bst track sdk/eos-knowledge-lib`.
-For convenience, you can use `make update-refs` to update the references for all of the elements in this project.
+For convenience, you can use `make track` to update the references for all of the elements in this project.

 Once you have a release to test, create a new branch and make a pull request.
 After the pull request is merged to the sdk-6 branch, the CI system will create a development build of the new release and push it to the staging Flatpak repository.
 Before releasing to production, create an annotated git tag in the sdk-6 branch: